 Mercedes-Benz Australia has released pricing and specifications for the facelifted 2021 E-Class line-up, headlined by a new design inside and out, as well as the company’s latest MBUX infotainment system.

-The new range will have five basic trim levels – E200, E300, E300 e, AMG E53 and AMG E63 S – with sedan, coupe and cabriolet body styles available depending on variant.
+The new range has six basic trim levels – E200, E300, E300 e, E350, AMG E53 and AMG E63 S – with sedan, coupe and cabriolet body styles available depending on variant.

-Diesel power is no longer available, at least from launch, and the outgoing model’s six-cylinder variants are also absent, as is the E-Class All-Terrain crossover wagon.
+Diesel power is no longer available locally and the outgoing model’s six-cylinder variants are also absent, as is the E-Class All-Terrain crossover wagon.